PSO linemen in Florida working long hours helping restore power after Hurricane Ian

-With limited materials and nourishment, Public Service Company of Oklahoma crews are putting in more than 12-hour work days to restore power to Florida after Hurricane Ian, a company supervisor said from there Friday.
+With limited materials and nourishment, Public Service Company of Oklahoma crews are putting in 16- to 18-hour work days to restore power in Florida after Hurricane Ian, a company supervisor said from there Friday.

 “We’re a little bit east of Orlando, Florida," said Travis Andrews, PSO distribution system supervisor.
-"We’re working on several broken poles right now, several spans of wire down.
-Last we heard, they had 180,000 customers out of power, so I'm sure we’ll be here for a few days."
+"We’re working on several broken poles right now, several spans of wire down."

+More than 2.6 million utility customers in Florida were without power at the height of the outages, and the website poweroutage.us reported that more than 1.57 million remained without electricity Friday evening.

-PSO has three crews making up 150 personnel, and 75 linemen from Lawton, McAlester and Tulsa, he said.
-Friday marked Andrew and his team's fifth day working in Florida replacing broken poles and putting wire down.
+PSO has three crews in Florida comprising 150 personnel from Lawton, McAlester and Tulsa, he said.

-Andrews discussed the conditions that the crews are going through as they keep up their good spirits.
+Andrews discussed the conditions in which the workers are living but said they are keeping up their good spirits.

+People are also reading…

 "We are going to a semi-trailer tonight to sleep in bunk beds," Andrews said.
 "We’re working 16 to 18 hours a day.
-Weather is not too bad, 85 degrees."
+Weather is not too bad — 85 degrees."

-People are also reading…

-There is a food drought as most of the establishments the workers tried to find food were closed, he said.
+But finding something to eat is difficult, as most of the establishments where the workers have tried to find food are closed, he said.

-“It’s hard to get material," Andrews said.
-"We just tried to get some lunch and all the lunch places are closed.
-There was no food in Walmart, so we found a few bags of chips.
-Super wet down here, a lot of traffic, other than that, we’re doing good."
+"We just tried to get some lunch, and all the lunch places are closed.
+There was no food in Walmart, so we found a few bags of chips," he said.

+Other than everything being "super wet down here" and a lot of traffic, "we’re doing good," he added.

-PSO crews are working closely with TECO, a Florida utility company that is directing the team on where to go and what to do.
+PSO crews are working closely with Tampa Electric Co., or TECO, which is directing the Oklahoma team on where to go and what to do.

-It takes a village to repair the damage caused by Hurricane Ian, he said.
+It takes a village to repair the damage caused by Hurricane Ian, Andrews said.

 The mutual assistance agreement between Florida and Oklahoma is an understanding that they will be there for each other in times of great need.